 The coat is machine washable which is perfect for muddy pups.
 For those who need a bit of extra safety in low-light surroundings, the coat comes with light reflective beading.
 This coat is a good all-rounder!

 If you want a dog coat that combines country style with practicality, then look no further.
-Barbour is a well-known family-owned British brand famous for its practical fashion for the great outdoors.
-Nowadays, they even have a range for our canine companions.
-This classic Balmoral-worthy tartan raincoat is perfect for Country pups who like to hang out in Country Estates.
+This classic raincoat is perfect for Country pups who like to hang out in Country Estates.

 Rukka is another top-dog brand that provides a great range of adventure gear for your pooch.
 We love this yellow doggy raincoat created with a durable, waterproof, and windproof material.
 It’s also machine-washable which is great for muddy pups.